Drawing from the documentary

 misrepresented.

 Black girls experience often enhanced school discipline for a host of reasons — many of them associated with the increasingly punitive responses to student behavior and the absence of alternatives to exclusionary discipline in schools.
-Using social-behavorial research, as well as before- and after- scenarios, these modules will help teachers increase their capacity to create a positive environment where all students can feel safe and cared for.
-These self-paced learning videos will assist teachers as they master skills and concepts that can be incorporated into their individuals practices.
+Using social-behavioral research, as well as before- and after- scenarios, these modules will help teachers increase their capacity to create a positive environment where all students can feel safe and cared for.
+These self-paced learning videos will assist teachers as they master skills and concepts that can be incorporated into their individual practices.

 The videos and the accompanying guidebooks are designed for teachers of all subjects in grades 6 through 12.
 The sessions are intended to help increase self-awareness, gain insights into engaging directly and appropriately with students, master skills for enacting positive change and providing Black girls with the best possible experiences so that classrooms are not only places of learning but also places of healing and understanding.